Exploring the Crop Circle Phenomenon

 (in addition to your facilitators/speakers above)

-Guenther Schermann has studied mathematics for 25 years and works and lives in the city of Vienna.
+Guenther Scherman has studied mathematics for 25 years and works and lives in the city of Vienna.
 He has a long time interest in the esoteric science of numbers and was immediately drawn to the geometry and number of the crop circles.
-He has been visiting southern England for over 21 years now and in that time has been actively researching the phenomenon.
-In his talk: Crop circles: sacred geometry, harmony, beauty and deeper knowledge, he will discuss the idea that 25 years of geometric and complex crop circles are preparing mankind for some kind of awakening and remembering.
+He has been visiting southern England for over 20 years now and in that time has been actively researching the crop circle phenomenon.
 Guenther is well known for his lively and enthusiastic presentations, illustrated with an incredible array of colourful diagrams and photographs exploring the symbolism, number and geometry of the crop circles.